YesCT/business-applications/README.md

 - You might have already be familar with some of the examples
 - Hopefully there will be a few that help you consider things in new ways
 - And with expanding those thoughts, it will help you make a habit for yourself of making thoughtful intentional decisions that have effects you wanted, and help you help others

+### Thoughtfulness
+## showing concern for the needs of people

+Note:
+- intentionally making decisions, that will benefit people